 The Partnership accounts for tax positions in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification Topic 740, Income Taxes.
 With few exceptions, the Partnership is subject to U.S. federal income tax examinations by tax authorities for the prior three years.
-Management has reviewed the Partnership's tax positions and determined there were no uncertain tax positions as of December 31, 2020.
+Management has reviewed the Partnership's tax positions and determined there were no uncertain tax positions as of December 31, 2021 and 2020.

 The Partnership recognizes income-tax related interest expense and penalties in operating expenses.
-During the year ended December 31, 2020, the Partnership recognized no income-tax related interest or penalties.
+During the years ended December 31, 2021 and 2020, the Partnership recognized no income-tax related interest or penalties.